Are you 18 years or older?

 The Influence

-My journey in the wine world began at nineteen while working as a retail associate at Blomidon Estate Winery in Canning, Nova Scotia, while completing an undergraduate degree in history at Acadia University.
-It was only meant to be temporary; they needed help to finish out the fall harvest and sales season but It didn’t take long to realize something special about the industry- no one arrives at a winery angry.
+My journey in the wine world began at nineteen while working as a retail associate at Blomidon Estate Winery in Canning, Nova Scotia.
+At the time I was completing an undergraduate degree in history at Acadia University, which helped stoke my curiosity about the history of wine making.
+What was meant to be temporary help with the fall harvest and sales season quickly became something more.
+It did not take long to realize there was something special about the industry.
+No one arrives at a winery angry.
 People come curious, excited, and ready to discover something new.
+Working there also taught me something fundamental.
+At its heart, wine is an agricultural product.
+A winery is a farm, and every bottle reflects a place, a season, and the people behind it.
+From the beginning, I believed these products should be approachable and enjoyed among friends, not reserved only for formal or intimidating settings.

 20's